Chapter Ten · Financial Literacy

-Research from the University of Cambridge found that basic money habits and attitudes are largely formed by age 7.
+Cambridge research found that basic money habits and attitudes are largely formed by age 7.
 Starting early matters.
-A savings account is not just a place to store money; it is a teaching tool that makes abstract financial concepts tangible for children.
+A savings account is not just a place to store money: it is a teaching tool that makes abstract financial concepts tangible.

-At this age, children are learning that things cost money and that you make choices between options.
-The goal is not financial mastery but building the foundational concepts of earning, saving, and spending.
+Children are learning that things cost money and that you make choices.
+The goal is not financial mastery but the foundational concepts of earning, saving, and spending.

 What to teach

-• Teach that things cost money ("This toy costs 5 dollars")
+- ·Teach that things cost money ("this toy costs five dollars")

 Account recommendation